 There are affiliate links in here.
 I get a small commission if you purchase through them at no extra cost to you.

-Well, in 2021 I managed to hike the Marsh Trail twice and it was a totally different experience each time.
+Well, in 2021 I managed to hike the Marsh Trail twice and it was a totally different experience each time but I would still say it’s one of the best easy hikes in Florida.
 The first time we hiked the Marsh Trail was towards the end of January.

 There are a few benches along the trail but it’s just got foliage on both sides with the occasional opening to the water but we didn’t see much else after the observation tower.
 We sat in the clearing for a bit before heading back.

 Then, in March, I wasn’t sure what to expect.
 There were SO many birds here in January, just in the general area, I was hoping they would still be here, but wow, they were not.

 This time we just hiked to the observation tower and just past it a little bit.
 There was not a single bird in the marsh that we could see from the tower which was so crazy!
 I thought there would at least be something, but no.